Yamini2001/DSA-Questions/README.md

 16. **DeleteMiddleElementofLinkedList.java**: Implement the delete the middle of the element on the LinkedList problem which is based on the Hare and Tortoise algorithm.
 17. **FindMissingNumber.java**: Implement the Missing Number problem which is based on the xor operation.
 18.  **SumDependencyGraph.java**: Implement the sum dependencies problem which is based on the directed and connected graphs.
+19.   **StockBuyAndSell.java**: Implement the stock buy and sell problem which is based on the array.

 ## Contributing: